skbansal5642/UnitTesting-TestDrivenDevelopment/section6/README.md

-@todo: can call readFromFile
+Points to check:

-@todo: readFromFile returns correct string
+1. Can call readFromFile

-@todo: readFromFile throws exception when file does not exist
+2. readFromFile returns correct string

-test
+3. readFromFile throws exception when file does not exist